Interior Finish Calculator Hub: Choose a Tool

 - Curtain fullness: choose fullness ratio and confirm rod width and drop.

+For insulation, use the Insulation Calculator.
 For paint, use the Paint Calculator.
-For drywall, use the Drywall Calculator.
-For tile/flooring, use the Tile Calculator and Laminate Flooring Calculator.
+For drywall, use the Drywall Calculator and Drywall Cost Calculator.
+For tile and flooring, use the Tile Calculator, Tile Cost Calculator, Laminate Flooring Calculator, and Flooring Cost Calculator.

 Interior Finish Mini-Guides